earlephilhower/ESP8266Audio/README.md

 Basically the transistor acts as a switch and requires only a drive of 1/beta (~1/1000 for the transistor specified) times the speaker current.
 As shown you've got a max current of (5-0.7)/8=540mA and a power of 0.54^2 * 8 = ~2.3W into the speaker.

 When using the software delta-sigma DAC, even though our playback circuit is not using the LRCLK or BCLK pins, the ESP8266 internal hardware *will* be driving them.
 So these pins cannot be used as outputs in your application.
 However, you can use the LRCLK and BCLK pins as *inputs*.
 Simply start playback, then use the standard pinMode(xxx, INPUT/INPUT_PULLUP) Arduino commands and you can, for example, use those two pins to read a button or sensor.

+### Debugging the 1-T amp circupt, compliments of @msmcmickey
+If you've built the amp but are not getting any sound, @msmcmickey wrote up a very good debugging sequence to check:

+0. Please double-check the wiring.
+GPIO pins and board pins are not always the same and vary immensely between brands of ESP8266 carrier boards.
+1. Is the transistor connected properly?
+Check the datasheet for this package style and make sure you have the leads connected properly.
+This package has three leads, and the lead that is by itself in the middle of the one side is the collector, not the base as you might expect it to be.
+2. If connected properly, do you have ~5 volts between the collector and emitter?
+3. Was the transistor possibly damaged/overheated during soldering, or by connecting it improperly?
+Out-of-circuit diode check voltage drop test using a multimeter from base->emitter and base->collector should be between .5 and .7 volts.
+If it's shorted or open or conducting in both directions, then replace it and make sure it's connected properly.

 ## Using external SPI RAM to increase buffer
 A class allows you to use a 23lc1024 SPI RAM from Microchip as input buffer.
 This chip connects to ESP8266 HSPI port and uses an [external SPI RAM library](https://github.com/Gianbacchio/ESP8266_Spiram).